hgraber/Hannah-Graber-Portfolio/critiquebydesign.md

    **User 2:** Maybe add additional data to the empty parts of this chart and show how the reader should sum the percentages, like with an arrow pointing across the rows or an equals sign and total percentages across either row or column data.

 #### User Research Takeaways
 A few key patterns have emerged in the feedback from the two users.
 First, the way I've represented the data in the titles and axes are confusing and unclear as to who is struggling with access: schools themselves or students attending the schools?
-Similarly, the representation of low, average, and high needs schools shoul dbe more clear by removing text from teh axis or using color/bold to differentiate type.
+Similarly, the representation of low, average, and high needs schools should be more clear by removing text from the axis or using color/bold to differentiate type.

 Rural and urban high needs schools should be sub-labels under a greater "high  needs" label to make it more clear that those two columns of data are unique than the other two (low and average needs).
 Further, a larger label would help the reader pay attention to what makes the two types of schools different which will hopefully make the rural/urban distinction more clear.
 My classmates suggested that I remove words from the x-axis labels to further clarify the meaning of the graph and reduce unneccesary text.